MindscapeHQ/raygun4reactnative/README.md

 ###  RaygunClientOptions
 The RaygunClientOptions type is used to parse information into the RaygunClient during the `init` function.
-Each field within the object is optional, however, failing to declare a field will result in the option defaulting to its type specific default value (except for custom Endpoints which will default to the Raygun application Endpoint).
+Each field within the object is optional, however, failing to declare a field will result in the option defaulting to its type specific default value (except for custom end points which will default to the Raygun application end point).

 See also:<br/>
 [BeforeSendHandler](#beforesendhandler)